There are literary guides in the About Us section of the group. They cover a range of things from Dialogue to Critiquing to Plotting.

-POETRY critics specifically as that folder is very full...PROSE critics won't be turned away as we have lost many and that folder is filling too.
+POETRY critics specifically as that folder is very full...PROSE critics won't be turned away but need to know that they will have to wait until entries come in.

 Critics can submit their own work for critique.

 Minimum critiques are 2 per month.
-(If you have a problem with this and you know you won't meet this minimum then note MagicalJoey who will be more than happy to put you on hiatus for a month or so while you sort out your RL problems.
+(If you have a problem with this and you know you won't meet this minimum then note MagicalJoey )

 If there is someone who has critiqued your work who you think would make a good critique link me [MagicalJoey ] to their critique and I will contact them.